25 Different Types of Wasps in Colorado

 They are an important species to keep Colorado’s ecosystems balanced as they help keep the population of certain pests down.

-Additionally, they serve as a food source for other wildlife species in the area.
+Additionally, they serve as a food source for other wildlife species.

 13. Short-tailed Ichneumon Wasp